datapractice/machinelearners/support/to_do.md

 ## in general

-add svd and reference to other matrix based techniques in ch on vector space add hallinan and striphas on deepening algorithmic in ch on vector space beniger on the control of control; also on the history of the program and programming foucault on referentiality for ch_function -- arch of know, 91 foucault on archaeology - 191 peirce on algebra and visual form for ch_vector put control revolution in somewhere -- about the need for control of control add comments from chun on programming
-Buy trust in numbers
-Could data science turn the tide in the fight against cybercrime?
-Data You Can Believe In - NYTimes.com
-Do data explore on clinical
-Get 9 important statistics papers
-Get data center book
-Get john Johnston on ai
-Get king science article to chapter 6
-Get riding the wave report eu
-Get schull on gambling
-Go through history of infoviz
-Guest Post: ROB TIBSHIRANI | Normal Deviate
-How Twitter Found Its Money Mojo ﻗ°½ Backchannel ﻗ°½ Medium How to balance false positive and negatives
-Index of /yks/documents/classes/mlbook/pdf
-Jeff Larson kills it at the Lede Program http://mathbabe.org/2014/08/22/jeff-larson-kills-it-at-the-lede-program/ O'Reilly Radar - News & Commentary
-Part2: describe as modes of ordering
-Proposal: book has simple theoretical argument
-Proposal: highlight literature as data
-Proposal: say why not doing visual
-The curse of big data ﻗ°± AnalyticBridge
-Web page not available
-another mooc on ml
-check Dan Sperber's work
-check David rokeby videos and peter campus check HiveR package in R check body in james check descolla check myers recent check out hayles how we think
+- ch4: canguilhem on error
+- jadd svd and reference to other matrix based techniques in ch on vector space
+- add hallinan and striphas on deepening algorithmic in ch on vector space
+- beniger on the control of control; also on the history of the program and programming
+- foucault on referentiality for ch_function -- arch of know, 91
+- foucault on archaeology - 191
+- peirce on algebra and visual form for ch_vector
+- put control revolution in somewhere -- about the need for control of control
+- add comments from chun on programming
+- Buy trust in numbers
+- Could data science turn the tide in the fight against cybercrime?
+- Data You Can Believe In - NYTimes.com
+- Do data explore on clinical
+- Get 9 important statistics papers
+- Get data center book
+- Get john Johnston on ai
+- Get king science article to chapter 6
+- Get riding the wave report eu
+- Get schull on gambling
+- Go through history of infoviz
+- Guest Post: ROB TIBSHIRANI | Normal Deviate
+- How Twitter Found Its Money Mojo ﻗ°½ Backchannel ﻗ°½ Medium
+- How to balance false positive and negatives
+- Index of /yks/documents/classes/mlbook/pdf
+- Jeff Larson kills it at the Lede Program http://mathbabe.org/2014/08/22/jeff-larson-kills-it-at-the-lede-program/
+- O'Reilly Radar - News & Commentary
+- Part2: describe as modes of ordering
+- Proposal: book has simple theoretical argument
+- Proposal: highlight literature as data
+- Proposal: say why not doing visual
+- The curse of big data ﻗ°± AnalyticBridge
+- Web page not available
+- another mooc on ml
+- check Dan Sperber's work
+- check David rokeby videos and peter campus
+- check HiveR package in R
+- jcheck body in james
+check descolla
+check myers recent
+check out hayles how we think